lesleyrs/Client3/README.md

 TODO: save all button states to stop repeated button presses
 ```

+## Java client
+The 2004 jar is stored for comparisons, run with EG: `java -cp bin/runescape.jar client 10 0 highmem members` but:
+- there is no audio, it saves audio files for the browser to play which is no longer applicable
+- right clicking breaks past java 8
+- window insets on modern systems are causing the sides of the game to be cut off slightly
+- outside of windows it saves the cache to `/tmp` so every reboot you may have to redownload it
+- it only connects to localhost if it's not running as applet
+- server http port needs to be set to 80 (2004scape on linux defaults to 8888 right now to avoid sudo)
+- TODO confirm: to connect to local java servers on WSL from Windows you might need to add `-Djava.net.preferIPv6Addresses=true` when running client

 ## libraries
 * [micro-bunzip](https://landley.net/code/) | https://landley.net/code/bunzip-4.1.c
 * [isaac](https://burtleburtle.net/bob/rand/isaacafa.html) | https://burtleburtle.net/bob/c/readable.c